 However, in the short term - such as the three yearly assessments at formal valuations - there is the scope for considerable volatility and there is a material chance that in the short-term and even medium term, asset returns will fall short of this target.
 The stability measures described in Section 3 will damp down, but not remove, the effect on employers' contributions.

-The Fund does not hold a contingency reserve to protect it against the volatility of equity investments.
+The Fund does not hold a contingency reser Acceptate Parks at the 1000 at lity of equity investments.